Jason Voorhees: Cultural impact

 The character has been referenced, or made cameo appearances, in various entertainment mediums.
-Outside of literature sources based on the character, Jason has been featured in a variety of magazines and comic strips.
+Outside literature sources based on the character, Jason has been featured in a variety of magazines and comic strips.
 Cracked magazine has released several issues featuring parodies of Jason, and he has been featured on two of their covers.
 Mad magazine has featured the character in almost a dozen stories.
 He has appeared twice in the comic strip Mother Goose and Grimm.
 The Usagi Yojimbo antagonist Jei is based on Voorhees; his name, with the honorific "-san" attached, is in fact a pun on Voorhees' first name.

 Many musical artists have made references to Jason Voorhees.
 Inspired by his own experience, Ari Lehman founded a band called "First Jason".
 Lehman's band is classified as horror punk, and is influenced by the sounds of the Dead Kennedys and the Misfits.
 The band's name pays homage to Lehman's portrayal of Jason Voorhees in the original Friday the 13th.
 One of the band's songs is entitled "Jason is Watching".
 In 1986, coinciding with the release of Jason Lives, Alice Cooper released "He's Back (The Man Behind the Mask)" from his album Constrictor.
 The song was written to "signal Jason's big return" to cinema, as he had been almost entirely absent in the previous film in the series.
 Rapper Eminem has referenced Jason in several of his songs.
 The song "Criminal", from the album The Marshall Mathers LP, mentions Jason specifically, while songs "Amityville" and "Off the Wall"—the latter featured fellow rapper Redman—contain Harry Manfredini's music "ki, ki, ki ... ma, ma, ma" from the film series.
 Eminem sometimes wears a hockey mask during concerts.
 Other rap artists that have referenced Jason include Tupac Shakur, Dr. Dre, LL Cool J, and Insane Clown Posse.
 In 1989, Puerto Rican rapper Vico C had a song titled "Viernes 13" which featured Jason in Puerto Rico.
 The song was so popular in the island that Vico C wrote a second part titled "Viernes 13, Parte II".
-VH1 issued an advertisement for their Vogue Fashion Awards which was labeled "Friday the 20th", and featured Jason's mask created out of rhinestone.
+VH1 issued an advertisement for their Vogue Fashion Awards which was labeled "Friday the 20th", and featured Jason's mask created out of rhinestone.The music videos for Chicago band Common Shiner's "Social Mediasochist" and "On and On" both feature Jason as the main protagonist, where he is portrayed by Jeremy Kanne.
+These videos also serve as crossovers with other horror film characters, with the first video depicting Jason as a teenage student of "Wes Craven's Slasher High School" and being caught in a love triangle where he competes with Michael Myers for the love of Carrie White, and the second video being a sequel following Jason and Carrie in their marriage.